Hills cloud: Sedna

 Sedna is, however, much closer than the supposed distance of the Hills cloud.
-The planetoid discovered at a distance of about 13 e9km from the Sun, travels in an elliptical orbit of 11,400 years with a perihelion point of only 76 AU from the Sun during its closest approach (the next to occur in 2076), and travels out to 936 AU at its farthest point.
+The dwarf planet discovered at a distance of about 13 e9km from the Sun, travels in an elliptical orbit of 11,400 years with a perihelion point of only 76 AU from the Sun during its closest approach (the next to occur in 2076), and travels out to 936 AU at its farthest point.

 However, Sedna is not considered a Kuiper belt object, because its orbit does not bring it into the region of the Kuiper belt at 50 AU.
 Sedna is a "detached object", and thus is not in a resonance with Neptune.